 - Intevac Inc. v.
 Varian Associates.
 Represented petitioner Intevac in arbitration dispute arising out of sale of several Varian businesses.
 Dispute centered on price to be paid for divisions under the acquisition agreement.
 The price was to be calculated on balance sheets that were to include reserves for costs to complete ongoing contracts and reserves for ongoing development projects.
 The evidence at hearing delved into the technology at issue, including night vision technology and epitaxial growth devices.
 A two week arbitration before privately chosen arbitrators resulted in substantial monetary award for our client.

 - Ford v.
 Plaza Books.
 Represented plaintiff in a four week jury trial in Santa Cruz Superior Court in a case involving damages arising from the collapse of a building in the Loma Prieta earthquake.
 Jury returned a substantial verdict for our client.

-Before joining Orrick, Mr. Burns was a partner and West Coast Managing Partner at Clifford Chance, a partner and managing partner at Brobeck, Phleger & Harrison and a partner at Chickering & Gregory.
+Prior to joining Orrick, Mr. Burns was a partner and West Coast Managing Partner at Clifford Chance, a partner and managing partner at Brobeck, Phleger & Harrison and a partner at Chickering & Gregory.